-For long-term incentive stock compensation awarded in January 2010 and January 2011, the Company selected a mix of 50% restricted stock awards and 50% SARs to reinforce its long-term objectives.
+For long-term incentive stock compensation awarded in the 2011 grants, the Company selected a mix of 50% restricted stock awards and 50% SARs to reinforce its long-term objectives.
 The SARs encourage and reward growth in the share price over time, and the restricted stock serves as a retention incentive as well as rewarding the appreciation of share price.
 The grant date of the awards was the Board approval date.
-Restricted stock awards were valued at that day's closing stock price as reported on Nasdaq and the SARs were valued at the equivalent Black Scholes value.
-Restricted stock awards are for common stock shares carrying voting and dividend rights, and are subject to a three-year vesting schedule with 1/3 of the shares vesting each year on the anniversary date of the awards.
-Dividends are paid quarterly prior to vesting.
-SARs are for common stock shares, are subject to a three-year vesting schedule with 1/3 of the shares vesting each year on the anniversary date of the grant, become exercisable upon vesting and expire 10 years from the original grant date.
+Restricted stock awards were valued at that day's closing stock price as reported on Nasdaq and the SARs were valued at the equivalent Black-Scholes value.
+Restricted stock awards are for common stock shares carrying voting and dividend rights, and are subject to a three-year vesting schedule with 1/3 of the shares vesting each year on the anniversary date of the grant, become exercisable upon vesting and expire 10 years from the original grant date.
 In the event of disability or death of the participant, or a change in control of the Company, restricted stock awards vest and SARs become fully exercisable.